bookingactivities/booking-activities/readme.txt

 * Fix - Display switchable select multiple fields as multiple by default if the value array contains multiple values
 * Fix - FullCalendar's titleRangeSeparator may display incorrect characters instead of a hyphen
 * Fix - Use wp_date instead of date_i18n to avoid incorrect date formatting due to timezone inconsistencies on certain server configuration
+* Fix - Irrelevant blue frame around groups in booking list if multiple groups were displayed one after the other
+* Fix - The group_by parameter was not kept in the backend booking list pagination
 * Dev - Duration fields accept min, max and step parameters, to the closest unit only (day, hour, minute)
 * Dev - Pass the booking instead of the booking ID in most of the notification hooks